AugmenTab/coinroll-python/README.md

 ## Building Up and Tearing Down the Docker Containers

-This app is using docker-compose, so once everything is installed and set up, the `docker-compose.yml` file should have everything the application needs to dockerize itself using just three commands.
+This app is using Docker Compose, so once everything is installed and set up, the `docker-compose.yml` file should have everything the application needs to dockerize itself using just three commands.

 1. From the root directory of the project, run the command `docker compose up --build`.
 This will build the images for the first time, install all of the dependencies in your requirements.txt file, and launch the application.
 2. Whenever you would like to build the application after the first time, you can use `docker compose up` instead.